 Impressions of Pusan

 John Fry describes his impressions of landing in Pusan and then the rest of Korea in 1953.
-He remembers being welcomed by an American military band when they arrived in the wharf before taking a train north.
+He remembers being welcomed by an American military band when they arrived at the wharf before taking a train north.
 He recalls what the villages and homes were like during this time.

 "A Vicious Time"

 John Fry served in the Royal Australian Regiment as a rifleman.
 He recalls being sent to Korea in 1953 after having joined the military due to unemployment increasing in the textile field, he went to Korea in 1953.
 He recalls that Korea was in terrible condition as many people were living in cardboard boxes.
 He shares his memories of arriving in Pusan before heading North.
 John Fry was involved in the Battle of the Hook, an experience he calls a “vicious time.”
 He is in awe of the unbelievable progress that Korea has made.